zkxl/zkxl.github.io/_posts/2017-01-10-stable-marriage.md

 return the set S of engaged pairs
 ```

-_prove:
+_prove:_
-- If there's a usual kind of instability, please see_ __Claim No.5__.
+_If there's a usual kind of instability, please see_ __Claim No.5__.
-_- Suppose there is a pair (m', w) and a single m who is ranked higher than m' in w's preference_list and (m, w) is not forbidden. m must've  proposed to w and w rejected m for m', which is contradictory.
+_Suppose there is a pair (m', w) and a single m who is ranked higher than m' in w's preference_list and (m, w) is not forbidden. m must've  proposed to w and w rejected m for m', which is contradictory._
-- Suppose there is a pair (m, w') and a single w who is ranked higher than w' in m's preference_list and (m, w) is not forbidden.
-Same as above.
+_Suppose there is a pair (m, w') and a single w who is ranked higher than w' in m's preference_list and (m, w) is not forbidden.
+Same as above._
-- Suppose there are a single m and a single w and (m, w) is not forbidden, then m must've proposed to w and w can't still be single._
+_Suppose there are a single m and a single w and (m, w) is not forbidden, then m must've proposed to w and w can't still be single._

 ---